nilanjansb/ICL_ranker_appendix/README.md

 |  | ColBERT | 0.2444 | 0.2028 | 0.1010 | 0.6554 | 0.2260 | 0.1593 |

 # Prompt Template

-*The prompt template used in our work is shown, which allows provision to include a target ranking for a similar query. *
+Figure 1: The prompt template used in our work is shown, which allows provision to include a target ranking for a similar query.

 <img alt="alt_text" width="500px" src="./figures/prompt_template.jpg" />